hitesh920/deploy-mirror-leech-bot/README.md

 now wait for 10 seconds your index will be online.

-save the link for your index
+then goto your index link u just deployed

 ![image](https://user-images.githubusercontent.com/77688759/161738546-de13a74a-36cf-4949-b13e-74a650681f8f.png)

+save the index link, it will come handy later.

 now goto that folder u create for the index and upload your credentials.json and token.pickel.

 ![image](https://user-images.githubusercontent.com/77688759/161739280-c3e0f525-ea12-4d1d-80ec-03d492cc34ca.png)